 About Mao

 Mao is a sushi restaurant on Ibáñez de Bilbao, which means you're paying for location and consistency, not discovery.
-It's a sit-down spot with 1536 reviews and a 4.2-star rating—solid enough for a weeknight, but not the place you'll be defending to friends next month.
+It's a sit-down spot that's solid enough for a weeknight, but not the place you'll be defending to friends next month.
 The menu's straightforward: nigiri, maki, some cooked options if you're nervous.
 Service is efficient without fuss.
 You'll find businesspeople at lunch and couples on Friday nights.
 The space is clean, modern in that functional way.
 It's recognisably good sushi, but you're eating it 2 streets from the Guggenheim where everyone else is eating it too.
 Walk past the waterfront restaurants and you'll find better value 10 minutes back toward Casco Viejo, but if you're already in Abando and your companion wants sushi, this won't disappoint you.

 What Stands Out